Jpickard1/Hypergraph-Analysis-Toolbox/Python/docs/index.rst

 *Important Note*
 ****************
 The software for HAT is complete, but the online documentation is a work in progress.
+Currently, the software is only accessable via git, but it will be published via PiPy and the MathWorks File Exchange shortly.

 Introduction
 ============